 First, let’s talk location… The locals already know this, but you can’t beat the convenience of the Union Club Hotel.
 If you are doing anything on or around campus, the Union Club puts you right where you want to be.

 Situated at 101 Grant Street in West Lafayette, it is adjacent to the Purdue Memorial Union and within walking distance to the Hall of Music, Ross-Ade Stadium and Mackey Arena.
 Here’s a helpful map of the area.
 Valet parking is available.
-Better yet, you can simply pull you car into the garage directly across from the hotel and pay upon exit.
+Better yet, you can simply pull your car into the garage directly across from the hotel and pay upon exit.
 For the out-of-towners running a search for – “best hotels near Purdue University” – save yourself the trouble.
 There is nothing comparable.

 As a Lafayette resident and Purdue employee, I’ve walked through the Union Club Hotel many times, but never considered staying there because my house is just 10 minutes away.
 Let me tell you – I’m so glad I gave it whirl!
 I left feeling rejuvenated and well-rested.
 Moreover, it was really fun to experience these spaces from a guest’s perspective.
 So much has changed since I stayed at this hotel during a job interview seven years ago.
 At the time, the hospitality was impeccable, but the facilities were little underwhelming.
 Now, this place is truly world class!

-So, let’s talk about that $35 million renovation.
-When I first walked in, my jaw hit the floor.
+So, let’s talk about that $35 million renovation… When I first walked in, my jaw hit the floor.
 I felt like I was entering a boutique hotel in Chicago.
-Every corner, nook, table and bar area beckoned, urging me to sit and stay awhile.
+Every corner, nook, table, and bar area beckoned, urging me to sit and stay awhile.
 There are so many spaces where small groups (or individuals) can enjoy an intimate experience within the common areas.
 If you’re visiting West Lafayette on a business trip you won’t find a more pleasant place to set up your laptop and sip some coffee.

 Disclosure: Thank you to the management team for graciously offering a complimentary stay to assist me in writing a complete and detailed Union Club Hotel review.

-The 182-room hotel completed the massive overhaul in 2020, leaving everything from the rooms to the restaurants feeling fresh and modern while retaining its historic charm.
+The 182-room hotel completed the massive overhaul in 2020, leaving everything from the rooms to the restaurants feeling fresh and modern while retaining its sense of historic charm.
 Everywhere you look, you’ll find unique design elements that pay tribute to Purdue’s legacy.
 In fact, last year, the Union Club joined Marriott’s “Autograph Collection” – a distinctive listing of 200 independent hotels around the world with distinctive design and hospitality perspectives.